ANSSI-FR/Open-ISO7816-Stack/README.md

 ## Community

-If you’ve found a bug, or have an idea/suggestion/request, file an issue here on GitHub or contact the authors by email.
+If you’ve found a bug, or have an idea/suggestion/request, fill an issue here on GitHub or contact the authors by email.